-- Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction, human sexuality instruction, instruction on prevention of child abuse, family violence, dating violence, and sex trafficking, and other wellness issues.
-[See School Health Advisory Council (SHAC) on page 62 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental wellbeing. - Attending board meetings to learn more about district operations.
-Regular board meetings are held on the second Monday of each month at 6:00 p.m. at the CISD Administration building, 304 E. 12th street, Cameron.
-An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at the administration building.
-[See policies BE and BED for more information.]
+Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction, human sexuality instruction, instruction on prevention of child abuse, family violence, dating violence, and sex trafficking, and other wellness issues.
+[See School Health Advisory Council (SHAC) on page 48 and policies BDF, EHAA, FFA for more information.]

+Being aware of the school's ongoing bullying and harassment prevention efforts.

+Contacting school officials if you are concerned with your child's emotional or mental well-being.

+Attending board meetings to learn more about district operations.
+Regular board meetings are held on the 2nd Monday of each month at 6:00 p.m. at 304 East 12th Street Cameron, Texas 76520.
+An agenda for a regular or special meeting is posted no later than 72 hours before each meeting on our district website.[See policies BE and BED for more information.]